When should I submit my application?

 If you've made any special requests to be placed close to a friend, would like to be in a particular region, or have any host family/children preferences, we’ll take them into consideration but can’t guarantee we’ll be able to honor all requests.
 We don’t allow multiple placements in one host family home.

 When can I participate and for how long?

-You can participate in the Home Tutor Program any time of year and for as short as four weeks and as long as 12 weeks.
+You can participate any time of year and for as short as four weeks and as long as 12 weeks.
 Let us know your desired length, and we’ll look for a host family open to that time!

-Will I be able to connect with other English Teachers in Spain?
+Will I be able to connect with other English tutors in Spain?